objmagic/jaw/README.md

-This repo contains some interesting GADT code.
+This repo contains some interesting GADT code pieces.
 Most codes are easy,  but some are probably quite complicated to you.
 Few may be even at jaw-dropping level...

-GADT is used in the following way
+GADT is used in the following way:

 1. enforcing invariants at compile-time so implementation is correct by guarantee